 Key Features of The 2012 Nickel

-Let’s explore the distinctive design elements that define the 2012 Jefferson nickel, representing the mature evolution of the “Return to Monticello” era that began six years earlier.
+Let’s explore the distinctive design elements that define the 2012 Jefferson nickel, representing the mature evolution of the “Return to Monticello” era.

 The Obverse Of The 2012 Nickel

-The elegant cursive “LIBERTY” inscription, flowing gracefully above the date, reproduces Jefferson’s own handwriting from his original Declaration of Independence draft—a poetic touch that connects the coin directly to America’s founding principles.
-The national motto “IN GOD WE TRUST” maintains its traditional position to the left of Jefferson’s portrait, while the date “2012” anchors the composition at the right bottom.
-Mint marks appear just below the date—”P” for Philadelphia, “D” for Denver, or “S” for San Francisco proof specimens.
+The “LIBERTY” inscription in flowing cursive above the date reproduces Jefferson’s own handwriting from his Declaration of Independence draft.
+The national motto “IN GOD WE TRUST” sits to the left of the portrait, while “2012” anchors the lower right.
+Mint marks appear just below the date — “P” for Philadelphia, “D” for Denver, or “S” for San Francisco proof coins.

 The Reverse Of The 2012 Nickel

-The reverse features Felix Schlag’s classic Monticello design, but with significant enhancement courtesy of U.S. Mint engraver John Mercanti, who restored the original image with unprecedented detail and relief in the dome, balconies, doors, and windows.
+The reverse carries Felix Schlag’s classic Monticello design, enhanced by U.S. Mint sculptor-engraver John Mercanti with greater detail and relief in the dome, balconies, doors, and windows.

-The Latin motto “E PLURIBUS UNUM” crowns the architectural marvel, while “MONTICELLO” appears below the building.
-The denomination “FIVE CENTS” curves beneath, complemented by “UNITED STATES OF AMERICA” completing the rim legends.
+The Latin motto “E PLURIBUS UNUM” crowns the architectural image, while “MONTICELLO” appears below the building.
+“FIVE CENTS” curves beneath, with “UNITED STATES OF AMERICA” completing the rim.

 Other Features Of The 2012 Nickel

-The 2012 nickel maintains exacting specifications: precisely 21.21 millimeters in diameter, 5.00 grams in weight, and 1.95 millimeters in thickness, featuring a smooth, plain edge that facilitates efficient mechanical sorting and vending machine recognition.
+The 2012 nickel measures 21.21 millimeters in diameter, weighs 5.00 grams, and is 1.95 millimeters thick.
+Its plain, smooth edge allows efficient mechanical sorting and vending machine recognition.

-Its cupronickel composition of 75% copper and 25% nickel provides the characteristic silvery appearance and durability that has served American commerce reliably since the post-war restoration of standard alloy composition in 1946.
+Its composition of 75% copper and 25% nickel provides the characteristic silvery appearance that has served American commerce since the post-war restoration of standard alloy in 1946.
+The melt value of the metal is approximately $0.06 — well below face value.

 Also Read: Top 100 Rarest Nickels Worth Money (Most Expensive)